hudson-and-thames/arbitragelab/docs/source/ml_approach/filters.rst

-The point made by `(Butterworth and Holmes 2002) <https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2625061>`_ that ‘the overall profitability of the strategy is seriously impaired by the difficulty, which traders face, in liquidating their positions’ indicates a definite need for more discerning trade selection, this is achieved by using both a standard (threshold) filter and a correlation filter to further refine the various models return/risk characteristics.
-More encouragingly, in most cases the application of a filter improves the results of the model, in terms of the out-of-sample Sharpe ratio.
+The point made by `(Butterworth and Holmes 2002) <https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2625061>`_ that ‘the overall profitability of the strategy is seriously impaired by the difficulty, which traders face, in liquidating their positions’ indicates a definite need for more discerning trade selection.
+This is achieved by using both a standard (threshold) filter and a correlation filter to further refine the various models return/risk characteristics.
+More encouragingly, in most cases, the application of a filter improves the results of the model, in terms of the out-of-sample Sharpe ratio.

 Threshold Filter